NC State Extension Publications

 Skip to Description and Biology

 Pearslugs, Caliroa cerasi, are also called pear sawflies and cherryslugs.
 These caterpillars are called slug caterpillars because they appear wet or shiny with a sort of greenish slime.
 Plus their legs are so short that they do resemble true slugs in top view, but they are slightly wider at the head end.
 Pearslugs are the immature stages of a small, shiny black, fly-like insect — the pear sawfly — that uses its saw-like ovipositor to pierce leaves to lay eggs inside (hence the name sawfly) most often in the upper canopy.
-Females are almost 3/16 inch long and black with brownish feet and lower legs.
+Females are almost 3/16 inch long and black with very dark feet and lower legs.
 The translucent, dark wings are held flat over the back.
 Males are similar, but slightly smaller.
 The egg is very small, oval, tan, and looks like a small blister on the leaf.
-Eggs are laid in the upper leaf surface and hatch in 10 to 15 days.
-Newly hatched and newly molted pearslugs bare and yellow before they secrete their slime.
+Eggs are laid in the upper leaf surface or lower leaf surface near a rid.
+Eggs hatch in 10 to 15 days.
+Newly hatched and newly molted pearslugs bare and yellow before they secrete their blackish slime.
 Fully grown pearslugs are about 3/8 inch long and are slimeless and yellowish orange.
 They drop to the soil where they dig in 2 or 3 inches and spin a tough silken cocoon in which they eventually pupate later in the summer or in the next spring.
 From the cocoons emerge another generation of adult pear sawflies that continue the wheel of existence.
 At least two generations occur each growing season.
 The second generation is usually the most damaging.

 Pear sawflies are about the size of a house fly.